School Bullying & Title IX Lawyers (PA & NJ)

 Title IX is a federal law prohibiting sex discrimination in education programs receiving federal financial assistance, including sex-based harassment and sexual violence.

-Schools must designate at least one Title IX Coordinator and provide notices/grievance procedures as required by regulation.
+Schools must designate at least one Title IX Coordinator and provide notices or grievance procedures as required by regulation.

 Important note: Federal Title IX regulations have been in flux; the U.S. Department of Education states the 2024 Final Rule was vacated and the 2020 Title IX Rule is currently the basis for OCR enforcement.